GES

 Deposit Insurance & Bank Resolution

-Deposit insurance in India is provided by the Deposit Insurance and Credit Guarantee Corporation (DICGC), a wholly-owned subsidiary of RBI established in 1962 under the DICGC Act 1961.
-Coverage: Rs 5 lakh per depositor per bank (raised from Rs 1 lakh in February 2020, after the PMC Bank crisis exposed the inadequacy of the earlier limit).
-Coverage includes: savings, current, fixed, and recurring deposits.
-Does not cover: government deposits, inter-bank deposits, deposits of state/central cooperative banks from state cooperative banks, deposits of foreign governments, deposits received outside India.
-Premium: Paid by insured banks to DICGC at 12 paise per Rs 100 of deposits per annum (raised from 10 paise in 2020).
-DICGC's corpus: approximately Rs 2 lakh crore (2024).
-Number of insured banks: about 2,000+ (including SCBs, RRBs, cooperative banks).
-Coverage statistics: DICGC covers about 98% of total deposit accounts (by number) but only about 43% of total deposit amount (because large deposits exceed Rs 5 lakh limit).
-Interim payments: DICGC Amendment Act 2021 (August 2021) mandated interim payment of Rs 5 lakh to depositors within 90 days of a bank being placed under restrictions (All-Inclusive Directions).
-This was a response to the PMC Bank depositor crisis where people couldn't access their money for months.
-Implementation: In the cases of Laxmi Vilas Bank (merged with DBS India, 2020), PMC Bank, and cooperative banks under restrictions, DICGC has facilitated payouts.
-Financial Resolution and Deposit Insurance (FRDI) Bill 2017: Proposed to establish a Resolution Corporation to handle failing financial firms.
-Withdrawn in 2018 after public outcry over the controversial "bail-in" clause (which would have allowed conversion of deposits into equity to rescue a failing bank — similar to Cyprus 2013).
-The bail-in concept remains contentious in India where bank deposits are considered sacrosanct.
-India currently lacks a comprehensive resolution framework for financial institutions — it's a gap that needs to be addressed through legislation separate from IBC.
+DICGC (wholly-owned RBI subsidiary, established 1962) provides deposit insurance.
+Coverage: Rs 5 lakh per depositor per bank (raised from Rs 1 lakh in February 2020 after the PMC Bank crisis).
+Covers savings, current, fixed, and recurring deposits.
+Excludes government deposits, inter-bank deposits, and foreign government deposits.
+Premium: 12 paise per Rs 100 of deposits per annum (raised from 10 paise in 2020).
+DICGC corpus: ~Rs 2 lakh crore.
+Coverage stats: 98% of accounts by number but only 43% of deposit amount (large deposits exceed the Rs 5 lakh limit).
+The DICGC Amendment Act 2021 mandated interim payment of Rs 5 lakh within 90 days of a bank being placed under restrictions.
+This responded to PMC Bank depositors losing access for months.
+The FRDI Bill 2017 proposed a Resolution Corporation for failing financial firms but was withdrawn in 2018 after public outcry over the "bail-in" clause (converting deposits to equity to rescue a bank, similar to Cyprus 2013).
+India currently lacks a comprehensive resolution framework for financial institutions outside IBC.
+Exam favourite: Rs 5 lakh coverage limit, premium rate, and the FRDI bail-in controversy.

 Technology in Banking — UPI, CBS, Digital Lending